 In addition to a larger 10-inch screen, the Nest Hub Max also has a video chat camera that doubles as a security cam.
-Not only does it take advantage of a number of the best Google Assistant skills and best Google Home commands, it also comes with a few new tricks, including facial recognition and the ability to track you as you move around the room, too.
+Not only does it take advantage of a number of the best Google Assistant commands and best Google Home commands, it also comes with a few new tricks, including facial recognition and the ability to track you as you move around the room, too.
 And it sounds great, too, earning it a spot on our list of the best smart speakers.

 Google Nest Hub Max price and release date

 The Nest Hub Max (opens in new tab)costs $229.99 and became available on September 9, 2019.